jorydotcom/foundation/operating_procedures.md

   * FOCUS Group Chair(s)
   * Support Staff

-### 2.3.1 FOCUS Group members (FG member)
+### 2.3.1 FOCUS Group participants (FG member)

-  An FG member is any individual creating content or commenting on an issue or pull request.
+  An FG participant is any individual creating content or commenting on an issue or pull request.

-  FG members MUST read the Project documentation (e.g.: this operational document, contribution guidelines, README, Contributing, and Release Planning documents) before attempting to submit an Issue or Pull Request
+  FG participants MUST read the Project documentation (e.g.: this operational document, contribution guidelines, README, Contributing, and Release Planning documents) before attempting to submit an Issue or Pull Request.

-  FG members are not allowed to fork a project to build a feature that has been rejected by the FG.

-  FG members must only contribute to FGs content that is not protected by patents or is not likely to have essential claims made against it.
-Contributions MUST only come from Members who have signed the CLA.
+  FG participants MUST agree to the Intellectual Property terms by signing the FOCUS Membership Agreement or Non-Member Feedback Agreement.

 ### 2.3.2 FOCUS Group Maintainer